anil07-web/W-0_ProgrammingConstructEx.2-/Algorithms.md

 step1.
 Start the algorithm
 step2.
 Let N as number
 step3.
 Take input in N
-step4.
-For T=1 to 10
-step5.
+step4. put the value of T=1 in the below expression step5.
 Display M=N*T
+step6. put the value T=T+1 in step 5 untill T is less than 11 step7.
+End the algorithm
 ```
 ## Exercise 3:-Write an algorithm for checking whether given number is perfect number or not.
 ```
 Step1.
 Start the algorithm.
 Step2.
-Let variable i,num,sum=0
-Step3.
-Accept num
-Step4. continue a loop of i=1->num
-       check if(num%i==0)
-       if true, then Sum=sum+i
-       end of the loop
-Step5.
-Then check a number is equal to sum step6. display perfect number
-Step7. else display not a prefect number
-Step7.
+Let A is the number
+step3.
+Take input in A
+step4.
+Find out all the divisors of A step5.
+Add all the divisors except itself A as divisor step6.
+If Add result is equal to A step7.
+Than Display it is a perfect number step8.
+Else Display it is not a perfect number
+Step9.
 End the Algorithm.
 ```
 ## Exercise 4:-Write an algorithm for accepting three numbers and display the lowest number out of three numbers.
 ```